 - Preheat the oven to 300°F. Rinse and pat dry the chuck roast.
 Season liberally on all sides with Meat magic seasoning or similar.

-- Place the sliced carrots, celery and onion into the pan Season with 1 tsp garlic salt and 1 tsp black pepper.
+- Place the sliced carrots, celery and onion into the pan Season with 1 teaspoon garlic salt and 1 teaspoon black pepper.
 Cook over medium-high heat until they begin to soften and brown.
 Add the minced garlic, thyme and bay leaf.

 - Pour the beef broth over the vegetables and scrape the bottom of the pot to release any brown bits.
 Rest the roast on top and sprinkle with the Worcestershire sauce.

 - Cover the pot and place into the oven.
 Braise in the oven for 3 hours or until fork tender.